Why 99% of cryptocurrencies centralize over time (and how it might affect your investment)

 Nano is a cryptocurrency that tried such a radically different design.
 With zero fees and zero inflation, direct monetary rewards for validation are absent.
 Without these monetary rewards, the inherent pressure of centralization over time is removed.
 The challenge of ensuring security is solved by creating a network that is valuable in and of itself, that adds value to those using it.
 Nano offers instant and feeless transfers, it offers a green, decentralized and fixed supply store of value.

 So how does this incentivize people and businesses to secure the network?
 Instant and feeless payments are attractive for merchants.
-For trustless and direct access to the network, they need to run a node (at ~$20 a month).
+For trustless and direct access to the network, they need to run a node (~$20 a month in hosting costs).
 For exchanges to be able to confirm that the Nano deposit that was made to them is actually valid, they would prefer to not rely on any third party.
 They run their own node.
 Large Nano holders want to ensure the continued security of the network, and run a node.

 This theory has played out well for over five years already.
 Exchanges such as Binance, Kraken, Huobi and Kucoin run nodes.
 Nano wallets, such as Natrium, WeNano and Atomic Wallet run nodes.
 Businesses building on the Nano network such as Wirex, Kappture and 465 DI run nodes.
 Hundreds of other nodes are also run, by small businesses, enthusiasts or large holders.
 Through a combination of incentives and nodes being relatively cheap, there has never been a lack of validators in Nano.